eunuspatwary/Hospital-website/README.md

-# Getting Started with Create React App
+# Appolo Hospital

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Appolo Hospital](https://awesome-morse-9ad3f2.netlify.app/).

 ## Available Scripts

-In the project directory, you can run:
+1.This ias a Health cear base website.
+2.On this website you can know The most populer doctors in bangladesh.
+3.On this website you can know the survices in appolo hospital.
+4.This website you can Log in and take the survices.
+5.You can find email of appolo hospital othoraigation on this website.

 ### `npm start`